-Program Rule Attachment New England Demand Response Program 3
+Program Rule Attachment New England Demand Response Program

-Description.
-Provider shall enroll and manage Customer's Accepted Capacity (as defined below) in one or more demand use programs in New England (each a "DRP", and collectively, the "New England Program").
-The New England Program oles Customer to receive recurring payments for being available and reducing electricity consumption when called upon by rovider to do so.
+- 1. Program Description.
+Provider shall enroll and manage Customer's Accepted Capacity (as defined below) in one or more demand response programs in New England (each a "DRP", and collectively, the "New England Program").
+The New England Program enables Customer to receive recurring payments for being available and reducing electricity consumption when called upon by Provider to do so. - 2.
 Program Enrollment.
 Customer authorizes Provider to enroll Customer in any DRP at any time during the Order Term.
 Customer has the ability and intent to respond to demand response events called by Provider ("Demand Response Events") during the program period ("Program Period") for the New England Program.
-From time to time, Provider may send Customer an enrollment notification email that confirms the DRP in which Customer will be enrolled and that sets forth any additional relevant terms.
+From time to time, Provider may send Customer an enrollment notification email that confirms the DRP in which Customer will be enrolled and that sets forth any additional relevant terms. - 3.
 Program Rules.
 The terms and conditions applicable to the New England Program are summarized in the table below:

 Program Availability The New England Program is in effect three hundred sixty five (365) days a year, twenty-four (24) hours a day, and seven (7) days a week, as needed.
-Program Period The period from the "Peak Winter The Program Period consists of the period from December 1st through March 31st (the "Winter Season") and all other months of a calendar year (the "Summer Season").
-The period from December 1st through January 31st of the Winter Season Is designated as the "Peak Winter Period", while the period from June 1st through August 31st of the Summer Season is designated as the "Peak Summer Period".
+The Program Period consists of the period from December 1st through March 31st (the "Winter Season") and all other months of a calendar year (the "Summer Season").
+Program Period The period from December 1 st through January 31 st of the Winter Season is designated as the "Peak Winter Period", while the period from June 1 st through August 31 st of the Summer Season is designated as the "Peak Summer Period".
 Event Trigger Provider will initiate Demand Response Events in the case of a forecasted or real-time reserve shortfall or system emergency.
 Advanced Notification Customers are expected to respond to a Demand Response Event within thirty (30) minutes of receipt of a dispatch notification from Provider.
 Event Frequency & Duration Each Demand Response Event will last for a minimum of sixty (60) minutes.
 There will be no more than two (2) Demand Response Events per calendar day.
 Testing Requirement If no Demand Response Events occur during the Winter Season or Summer Season, Provider may call one (1), one-hour test event (a "Test Event") during the respective season to confirm Accepted Capacity.
 Availability Reporting Customer shall provide written notice to Provider of any unavailability to respond to a Demand .
 Response Event by noon (12 PM) EST on the day prior to the start of such unavailability.
 Customer's written notice shall include the expected duration of unavailability.